pedro-mendonca/GP-Convert-PT-AO90/README.md

 * Check for active GlotPress.
 * Check for existent `pt` root and `pt-ao90` variant translation sets.
 * Convert `current` Portuguese (Portugal) root translations and add to the Portuguese (Portugal, AO90) variant translations.
 * Delete unused variant translations instead of keeping as old.
-As the variant is intended to be read-only, all the translation work and history is kept on the root variant.
+As the variant is intended to be read-only, all the translation work and history is kept on the root set.